Curriculum

 This class is a practical workshop designed to teach students how to break down the budgeting and scheduling of a production in order to understand the process and apply it to their own Thesis Production and future professional productions.
 The students will learn professional budgeting and scheduling software, break down a script for production and post production, to budget assets, crew and talent and to prepare to produce their Spring Thesis Production.

-ART DIRECTION & PRODUCTION DESIGN (4 credits)
+ART DIRECTION & PRODUCTION DESIGN FOR VIRTUAL PRODUCTION (3 credits)

 This class presents an overview of history and theory of design and artmaking with virtual media.
 Students will learn how to prepare the design of their Thesis Production through guest lectures, workshops, plans and revisions.
 This course is designed for students to researchand explore making Virtual Production that spans from the conceptual proposal phase to asset creation through various software, performing look development to final lighting and rendering.